 Are you coming to the Not-For-Profit People Conference on August 27-28?
 If so, check out these great tips on making the most of it from Glen Berman of the Centre for Australian Progress – they’re convening Progress 2013, on 7-8 November 2013.

 Some people just seem to be natural conference superstars.
-You can spot them in a conference crowd easily enough – they’re the ones suavely gliding from one conversation to another, pausing just long enough to share an inside joke, never missing an opportunity to make a new connection, and always leaving with a pocketful of new business cards.
+You can spot them in a conference crowd easily enough – they’re the ones suavely gliding from one conversation to another, pausing just long enough to share an inside joke, never missing an opportunity to make a new connection, and always leaving with a pocketful of new business cards or even a digital business card.

 But for those who are mere conference mortals, we’ve done the hard yards of talking to the superstars, and have distilled their insights into three tips for making the most of a conference.